Pompin-ana/Data-Scrapping-project/README.md

 ## 💡 Why I Built This

-I wanted to practice web scraping with real-world data—and what better place to start than a public, well-structured Wikipedia table?
+I wanted to practice web scraping with real-world data and what better place to start than a public, well-structured Wikipedia table?
 It was a great way to improve my data collection and preprocessing skills.

 ## 👋 A Quick Note